Requirements for a Baccalaureate Degree

 - I & S - 15 credits

 - DIV - 3 credits

 Each University of Washington Bothell program has established requirements that meet or exceed these minimum requirements.

 High School Duplication

-If, after your admission to the UW, you start over again in the foreign language you took for two or more years in high school and used for admission, the first college quarter is considered a duplication and you are not awarded college credit.
+If, after your admission, you start over again in the foreign language you took for two or more years in high school and used for admission, the first college quarter is considered a duplication and you are not awarded college credit.
 The course and grade will appear on your college transcript, but will not count toward your credit total or your GPA.
 You will receive credit for all language courses from the second quarter on.